riverbed/flyscript-portal/README.md

 Widget specific options are specified in the `options` attribute.

-A new widget may be defined by adding approiate code to an existing module or create new module in the apps/datasource/modules directory.
+A new widget may be defined by adding appropriate code to an existing module or create new module in the apps/datasource/modules directory.
 See the existing modules and widgets as an example.
 Note that each module and uiwidget has associated JavaScript code